haibuihoang/higrads/README.md

 ```
 h_initframe()
 ```
+This function might take a parameter:  'l2r' (default): frames are places from left to right, 't2b': frames are place from top to bottom

 Define a new frame, you can use function ```h_newframe(w,h)```.
 Where w & h are width & height parameters in inches (remember, GrADS page size is either 11x8.5 inches or 8.5x11 inches depends on landscape or portrait mode).
 For examples: